All About Agricultural Technicians

 - Senior Agricultural Assistant

-New jobs are being produced at a rate of 6.3% which is lower than average.
-The Bureau of Labor Statistics predicts 1,700 new jobs for Agricultural Technicians by 2026.
-There will be an estimated 3,000 positions for Agricultural Technician per year.
+In the United States, there were 27,500 jobs for Agricultural Technician in 2016.
+New jobs are being produced at a rate of 6.2% which is above the national average.
+The Bureau of Labor Statistics predicts 1,700 new jobs for Agricultural Technician by 2026.
+Due to new job openings and attrition, there will be an average of 3,000 job openings in this field each year.

-How much do Agricultural and Food Science Technicians make in different U.S. states?
+How much do Agricultural Technicians make in different U.S. states?

 |State||Annual Mean Salary|